Tuition & Fees

 How much does Taylor cost for undergraduate students?

-This year Taylor was able to limit our cost increase to 2.5%, equaling the lowest percent in more than 10 years.
+For the 2013-2014 academic year, Taylor was able to limit our cost increase to 2.5%, equaling the lowest percent in more than 10 years.
 Total costs for next year will increase from $35,845 to $36,742 - an adjustment of $897.
 Students enrolled full-time for both fall and spring will continue to have access to the free-tuition benefit offered during January, worth approximately $3,400 (a $13,600 value over four years).
 The J-term program continues to be a significant value-added part of the Taylor experience, providing students with the opportunity to accelerate their degree (the average Taylor graduate finishes their degree in 3.8 years) or participate in unique global experiences.

 Below we provide a table of the breakdown of our total cost: